grafana/grafonnet/docs/grafonnet/serviceaccount.md

 OrgRole is a Grafana Organization Role which can be 'Viewer', 'Editor', 'Admin'.

-Accepted values for `value` are Admin, Editor, Viewer
+Accepted values for `value` are "Admin", "Editor", "Viewer"

 ### fn withTeams